galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 ## Analysis

-Our goal is still to compare the 2 region file (the BED file and the peak file) to identify to which genes (in the BED file) the peaks are related to.
-But before comparing the 2 file, we need add to extend the genes in the BED file to add the promoter regions, where the peaks will be located.
+Our goal is still to compare the 2 region files (the genes file and the peak file from the publication) to know which peaks are related to which genes.
+If you really only want to know which peaks are located **inside** genes you can skip the next step.
+Otherwise, it might be reasonable to include the promoter region into the comparison, *e.g.* because you want to include Transcriptions factors in ChIP-seq experiments.

 > ### {% icon hands_on %} Hands-on: Add promoter region to gene records
 >